 In experimenting with several things, I found that ginger was most effective at easing congestion.
 It is “hot” and penetrates through the skin well.
 Using ginger directly on the skin may be irritating like the mustard, but you can use a cloth between the layers if need be.

-How to Make the Ginger Wrap for Cough
+How to Make the Wrapped Ginger for Cough

 - Grate or puree about a half a cup of fresh ginger